srikanthramamurthy/boxoffice/README.md

 ### Movie prices vary each time

 * it is assumed that movie prices vary each time, hence we are not caching the prices. instead we are showing "Not Available" when a particular site fails to respond.

+## Can be improved

+* On API failure, recursive call has been made to avoid users to try again
+- alternatively, its a better option to show a message to users to try again instead of recursive tryig, which would have other side effects
+- or add a bit more intelligence around retrying failed api calls

+* Due to incompatibity of latest react and enzyme libraries, I have used html comparisions instead of a cleaner checks